-Powers of Attorney.
-Pursuant to the powers of attorney, dated December 8, 2022, two shareholders of the VIE each executed a power of attorney to irrevocably authorize Dada Glory, or any person designated by Dada Glory, to act as its attorney-in-fact to exercise all of its rights as a shareholder of the VIE, including, but not limited to, the right to (i) propose, convene and attend shareholders' meetings, (ii) vote on any resolution on behalf of the shareholders that require the shareholders to vote under PRC law and the VIE's articles of association, such as the sale, transfer, pledge and disposal of all or part of a shareholder's equity interest in the VIE, and (iii) designate and appoint the VIE's legal representative, director, supervisor, chief executive officer and other senior management members on behalf of the shareholders.
-The powers of attorney will remain effective until such shareholder ceases to be a shareholder of the VIE or otherwise instructed by Dada Glory.
+Power of Attorney.
+Pursuant to the power of attorney, dated November 16, 2023, Jingdong Bangneng executed a power of attorney to irrevocably authorize Dada Glory, or any person designated by Dada Glory, to act as its attorney-in-fact to exercise all of its rights as a shareholder of the VIE, including the right to (i) propose, convene and attend shareholders' meetings, (ii) vote on any resolution on behalf of the shareholder that require the shareholder to vote under PRC law and the VIE's articles of association, such as the sale, transfer, pledge and disposal of all or part of a shareholder's equity interest in the VIE, and (iii) designate and appoint the VIE's legal representative, director, supervisor, chief executive officer and other senior management members on behalf of the shareholder.
+The power of attorney will remain effective until Jingdong Bangneng ceases to be a shareholder of the VIE or otherwise instructed by Dada Glory.

-Share Pledge Agreements.
-Pursuant to the share pledge agreements, dated December 8, 2022, two shareholders of the VIE agree to pledge the security interest in their respective equity interests in the VIE, representing 50% equity interests in the VIE in aggregate, to Dada Glory, to guarantee performance by such shareholder's obligations under the powers of attorney, the exclusive business cooperation agreement and the exclusive option agreement to which such shareholder is a party, as well as the performance by the VIE of its obligations under the exclusive business cooperation agreement and the exclusive option agreement.
-In the event of a breach by the VIE or any of its shareholders of contractual obligations under these contractual arrangements, Dada Glory, as pledgee, will have the right to take possession of and dispose of the pledged equity interests in the VIE and will have priority in receiving the proceeds from such disposal.
-The two shareholders of the VIE also covenant that, without the prior written consent of Dada Glory, they shall not transfer or agree to other's transfer of the pledged equity interests, create or allow any new pledge or any other encumbrance on the pledged equity interests.
-The equity interests pledge agreement will remain effective until the contractual obligations are fully fulfilled and terminated.
+Share Pledge Agreement.
+Pursuant to the share pledge agreement, dated November 16, 2023, Jingdong Bangneng agrees to pledge the security interest in its equity interests in the VIE, representing 50% equity interests in the VIE to Dada Glory, to guarantee performance by Jingdong Bangneng's obligations under the power of attorney, the share pledge agreement and the exclusive option agreement to which Jingdong Bangneng is a party, as well as the performance by the VIE of its obligations under the exclusive business cooperation agreement, the share pledge agreement and the exclusive option agreement.
+In the event of a breach by the VIE or Jingdong Bangneng of contractual obligations under these contractual arrangements, Dada Glory, as pledgee, will have the right to take possession of and dispose of the pledged equity interests in the VIE and will have priority in receiving the proceeds from such disposal.
+Jingdong Bangneng also covenant that, without the prior written consent of Dada Glory, they shall not transfer or agree to other's transfer of the pledged equity interests, create or allow any new pledge or any other encumbrance on the pledged equity interests.
+The equity interest pledge agreement will remain effective until the contractual obligations are fully fulfilled and terminated.

-The powers of attorney and the share pledge agreements, dated November 20, 2020, executed by each of the then shareholders of the VIE were terminated on December 8, 2022.
+The powers of attorney and the share pledge agreements, dated December 8, 2022, executed by each of the then shareholders of the VIE were terminated on November 16, 2023.